testify-project/semantic-testing.github.io/_posts/2000-01-08-safety-test.md

 * Assert access to the system is secure
 * Assert access to system host is secure
 * Assert access to system network environment is secure
-* Assert is safe to use by clients
+* Assert the system is safe to use by clients

 **Tactics**

-* Utilize security experts
+* Utilize safety and security experts
 * Utilize information security standards
-* Utilize data, application, host, network vulnerability scanning tools
+* Utilize vulnerability scanning tools
-* Utilize clients to alpha test the system